 - The digestive system works at its best

-- Get rid of cold & flu symptoms
+- Get rid of cold and flu symptoms

 2. Pingala Nadi or the Right Nostril

 Pingala Nadi lies to the right side of the spine.
-It corresponds to the right-hand side of the body and the left-hand side of the brain.
+It corresponds to the right side of the body and the left side of the brain.

-While performing Anulom Vilom pranayama, when breathing takes place from right nostril it opens the Pingala Nadi which further activates the right side of the body (& left hemisphere of the brain).
+While performing Anulom Vilom pranayama, when we inhale from the right nostril it opens the Pingala Nadi which further activates the right side of the body (& left hemisphere of the brain).

 - You won’t be a quick temper anymore